OpenTechSchool/html-css-beginners/core/portfolio.md

 Since we have just one main content we can use id selector.

-In style.css we make this div always centered in the middle.
+In style.CSS we make this div always centered in the middle.
-In css for call the class we need to write "." and the class name just after it.
+In CSS for call the class we need to write "." and the class name just after it.
 For the Id is the same but with " # " instead if "."

 	.wrap-centered {